VCityTeam/UD-Viz/install.md

 ## Light install (without building geometry provide by DB)
+With this install you will not have the building server to provide geometry, however the vilo3d demo has a local tileset which has the same geometry (lyon6).
+If you use this tileset (buildingServerRequest = 'tileset.json', in Main.js), you will still be able to have the lyon6 geometry in the demo.

 Just (git) clone UDV and iTowns alongside (the two directories must be siblings):
 ```